adnguyen/Notebooks_and_Protocols/README.md

 Date started: 2018-12-4
 Last date modified: ongoing

 This repository is my notebook for the beginnning and continuation of a project to long term sample and monitor Narraganset Bay fish and invertebrate diversity using envrionmental DNA (eDNA).
-Our goals for the project are to add an additional way to survey the diversity of the bay, begin a long term study with eDNA that replicates sites and methods of collection over multiple years, and to add to the broader objectives and data of RI [C-AIM] (https://web.uri.edu/rinsfepscor/).
+Our goals for the project are to add an additional way to survey the diversity of the bay, begin a long term study with eDNA that replicates sites and methods of collection over multiple years, and to add to the broader objectives and data of RI [C-AIM](https://web.uri.edu/rinsfepscor/).

 Template for making an online notebook found [here](https://github.com/meschedl/NB_eDNA_Notebook/blob/master/Online_notebook_template.md).
 View github repo forked from Andrew Nguyen [here](https://github.com/adnguyen/Notebooks_and_Protocols).